 Journalism is an elective course where students will learn the fundamentals of newspaper production.
 Journalism students will also be given the opportunity to control, create, and produce the content for the school's newspaper.
 In addition to learning journalistic writing, AP style, interview techniques, and other best practices, students may also learn the ethics, law, and history of journalism.
 However, the majority of the coursework for the class will include reporting, interviewing, writing, editing, teamwork, and publication management.
-There will also be future opportunities for reporters to live-stream sporting events.
+Students will also learn the art of photography, videography and video editing, as well as having opportunities to be either behind or in front of the camera as a broadcaster or reporter.